el-grudge/Predicting_Assist_Value/README.md

 This justifies my decision to reverse the arc's direction.

-The below table shows the aggregated predicted xA per player compared to the aggregated true xA and the aggregated assiste total for the top 10 players:
+The below table shows the aggregated predicted xA per player compared to the aggregated true xA and the aggregated assist total for the top 10 players:

 ![alt text](./players.png)